Tips for a Healthy School Year

 5. Bathroom Breaks

 This is especially important for the littlest scholars, as they may not feel as comfortable asking to use the bathroom during school hours.
 ‘Holding it in’ is associated with developing urinary tract infections.
 Be sure to talk to your child about using the bathroom at school and how to best communicate to their teacher that they need a bathroom break.
-This might be something to discuss with their teacher, so that you can best prepare them!
-You can also use this as an opportunity to talk about proper hand washing and preventing the spreading of germs.
+This might also be something to discuss with their teacher, so that your expectations align.
+Lastly, this is a great opportunity to talk about proper hand washing and preventing the spreading of germs.